 How do I apply for financial aid?

 It's a pretty simple process, really.
 To apply for financial aid, you must complete and submit the Free Application for Federal Student Aid, also known the FAFSA.
-You can complete the FAFSA electronically by using FAFSA on the Web, or you can fill out and mail a tangible copy of the FAFSA.
-Each method is available in both English and Spanish.
+You can complete the FAFSA electronically by using FAFSA on the Web.

 It's a good idea to simplify the process and get your affairs in order before filling out the FAFSA by...

 You will need such items as your Social Security Number, driver's license, income tax returns, bank statements, and investment records.

 - Determine whether you will apply as a dependent or independent.